tca22/owfs2mqtt/README.md

 ## License

-The project code is intended to be released under MIT.
-Dependencies retain their own licenses.
+The project code is intended to be released under GNU Affero General Public License v3.0.

 ## Release 1.0.0